Liveboard schedule gating conditions in practice

 is_weekend (commit_date) is not, since it returns a result per row of data.

-At the scheduled time, ThoughtSpot executes the gating condition query at user-level.
+At the scheduled time, ThoughtSpot executes the gating condition query.
+If the condition evaluates to

 true, ThoughtSpot processes the Liveboard.